ryashpal/EHR-QC-Tutorials/docs/case_study.rst

 8. Conclusion
 =============

-We conducted a survey of currently available software for data standardization and found that most of these efforts are tailored to specific EHR source, a few generic utilities have been developed such as the graphical-interface-based "White Rabbit", and "Rabbit In A Hat" and purely code-based “Extract, transform, load (ETL) framework”.
+We conducted a survey of currently available software for data standardisation and found that most of these efforts are tailored to specific EHR source, a few generic utilities have been developed such as the graphical-interface-based "White Rabbit", and "Rabbit In A Hat" and purely code-based “Extract, transform, load (ETL) framework”.
 While the user-interface-centric tools sacrifice simultaneous collaborative development compatibility, the SQL code generated by these tools is also inefficient.
 These limitations result in challenges related to scalability, replication, increased risk of errors, and a need for more manual effort in reviewing mappings.
 Moreover, in the instances where "Rabbit In A Hat" failes to handle mapping, tools like standard vocabulary mapping tools like Usagi is used.
 This step is predominantly manual or semi-automated while none of them offer a completely automated solution to the best of our knowledge.

 Furthermore, the tools for data quality assurance, such as Achilles, DataQualityDashboard (DQD), ARES, MIRACUM, DQA, and mosaicQA for EHR, are primarily passive in nature, lacking solutions to rectify identified anomalies.
 They also fail to address the full range of issues that can arise within a typical EHR.
 For example, the data quality dashboard can only identify anomalies based on preset rules, and all these tools are tied to specific source formats.
 Importantly, none of these tools offer solutions to correct the detected anomalies.

 This case study aims to demonstrate that EHR-QC can effectively address the aforementioned shortcomings.
 To illustrate this point, we have curated a patient cohort from a publicly accessible EHR repository.
-By utilizing various features provided by EHR-QC, we have processed and structured this data, making it suitable for machine learning analysis.
+By utilising various features provided by EHR-QC, we have processed and structured this data, making it suitable for machine learning analysis.
 This endeavor highlights the simplicity, flexibility, versatility, diverse capabilities, utility, and practicality of EHR-QC.